navetacandra/cf-temp-mail/README.md

 The goal is to provide a backend foundation that allows users to receive emails on their own domain and view their content instantly, suitable for registration, testing, or privacy purposes.

+This system does not use any database; it only forwards emails in real-time if a subscriber is actively listening for that address.

 ## How It Works

 The system's workflow is simple and efficient: